 - Education & training: courses, lectures, workshops, webinars and conferences – online and onsite.

-- Advising politicians and policy makers to help them develop new policies towards Israel and the Israel/Palestine conflict.
+- Consulting and advise to politicians and policy makers to help them develop new policies towards Israel and the Israel/Palestine conflict.

 Our beneficiaries are: